Zigor: From infinitely small to monumental

-And so Zigor creates a totemic work, an entire Basque Country in his imagination.
+From there, Zigor creates a totemic work representing an imagined rendition of the Basque Country.

 "The landscape that surrounds me has always moved me and accompanied me in my deeper understanding of the world.
 When I sculpt, paint, take photographs and write, I'm just trying to recount this feeling.
 In the creative act, my little sketchbooks are very often the source of most of my works.
 But the pieces themselves follow very mysterious paths connected not only to the medium and tool used but also my doubts and my courage.
 Especially courage, which is necessary in order to continue along the path dictated by what appears in front of me.
 Honouring mishaps is the cornerstone of the creative act.
 What a mistake it would be to believe that I could improve or solve the unsolvable.
 I don't know what the sculptures and paintings will be.
 It's only a perpetual attempt to keep alive the inspiration that galvanized me at the start."